apache/openwhisk-deploy-kube/docker/README.md

     production usage.
   * routemgmt - installs OpenWhisk's route management package in the system namespace of the OpenWhisk deployment.
+  * openwhisk-catalog - installs the catalog from the project incubator-openwhisk-calalog to the system namespace of the OpenWhisk deployment.

 The nginx and kafka images are not officially built and published because they are considered to be temporary.
 We are working on